tangobravolabs/machine-learning-2021/README.md

 * There's a game play area (road with objects)
 * By moving the car, left and right you can move the on-screen car to avoid obstacles
 * The author used a red car because it is easy to isolate from the background
+* I also forked a branch for a conmplete YOLO3 model.
+Tried running it but got loading errors and a strange GPU warning.

 01.18.21